russfeld/ksucs-hugo/content/4-shortcodes/01-notice.md

 ---
-title: "Chapter 0 Notices"
+title: "Notices"
-pre: "3."
+pre: "1. "
 weight: 30
-date: 2021-08-10T01:53:26-05:00
+date: 2018-08-24T10:53:26-05:00
 ---

-## Notice

-The old mechanism for notices overriding the block quote syntax (`>>>`) has been deprecated.
-Notices are now handled via a dedicated plugin called [Markdown Notices](https://github.com/getgrav/grav-plugin-markdown-notices).
-However, the old syntax works with this template and is used in a number of places, so it remains in this documentation.

-The notice shortcode shows 4 types of disclaimers to help you structure your page.
+The CSS for the [notice](https://learn.netlify.app/en/shortcodes/notice/) shortcode has been modified, as well as the shortcode itself.
+The CSS has been updated to allow for full use of markdown within the notice (something that was not possible in the original).
+This is probably the single most modified part of this theme.

 ### Note